BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

 ### #2.
 Danika Restricts Her Revelations (Elision)

-> _Problem Solved:_ Danika wants to avoid prejudice when using her credentials in job applications.
+* **Use Case:** Danika wants to avoid prejudice when using her credentials in job applications.
+* **Independence Benefits:** Danika individually choses how her credentials will be viewed every time she submits them.
+She doesn't have to ask anyone else for permission or go to any centralized agency to do so.
+* **Privacy Benefits:** Danika elides data from her credential that is irrelevent.
+This also allows her to exclude information that could be prejudicial, such as her Eastern European name or school.
+The result contains exactly the minimal data set that she wants.

 Danika is very confident in her prowess as an electrical engineer, but she fears prejudice when she seeks employment.
 Primarily, she is concerned about prejudice over her Eastern Europe name, but she also fears prejudice over the recent date of her certification.
 As a result, she wants to elide (omit) that information in her credential, as well as other details that she considers irrelevent to her application.